EastfordCommunicator/website/articles/34/9/boston-marathon-fundraiser.md

 runner.

 "Honestly, I never considered myself a 'runner' or even enjoyed the thought of running long distances," she said.
-"I\'ve never trained for a marathon or even run a 5K before starting marathon training.
+"I've never trained for a marathon or even run a 5K before starting marathon training.
 I have, however, been a huge activist for exercise and fitness since I got sober in 2013 --- not just for the physical benefits, but also for the mental and emotional effects.
-I am also a firm believer that beauty and growth lie beyond your comfort zone, so when the opportunity arose to do the Boston Marathon, I couldn\'t say no."
+I am also a firm believer that beauty and growth lie beyond your comfort zone, so when the opportunity arose to do the Boston Marathon, I couldn't say no."

 Glasser is also currently competing in a nationwide fitness competition called Miss Health and Fitness 2026, now in its 16th year.
 She reported that more than 45,000 women are competing and she is currently in first place in her group of 70 women.
 The quarterfinals against 11 other contestants is next.
-If she takes first place in the competition, she plans to donate all of the $20,000 cash prize to the Mom\'s In Recovery program at Dartmouth Health's OB Department.
+If she takes first place in the competition, she plans to donate all of the $20,000 cash prize to the Mom's In Recovery program at Dartmouth Health's OB Department.
 This will help pregnant and postpartum women with mental health issues, and also alcohol and substance use disorders.
 In addition, $1 for every vote goes to the B+